CommunityToolkit/WindowsCommunityToolkit/docs/developerTools/FocusTracker.md

 The **FocusTracker Control** can be used to display information about the current focused XAML element (if any).

-**FocusTracker** will display the following information (if not available an emptry string will be used)  about the current focused XAML element:
+**FocusTracker** will display the following information (when available) about the current focused XAML element:
 - Name
 - Type
 - AutomationProperties.Name